How To Underline In A Text

 Conclusion

 Underlining text is a fundamental skill that remains relevant in various writing and design contexts.
 While it may not be as universally used as bolding or italics, underlining serves a specific purpose in emphasizing text, indicating hyperlinks, and adding stylistic flair.
-By understanding the history, techniques, and best practices of underlining, you can effectively use this formatting option to enhance your communication and create visually appealing documents and websites.
+By understanding the history, techniques, and best practices of underlining, you can effectively use this formatting option to enhance your communication and create visually appealing documents and websites And it works..

 People Also Read